The Right Reverend Richard Pius Miles, O.P., D.D.

 Ordination to Priesthood: (5/22/1869)

 Time as Bishop: (7/25/1894 – 9/4/1923)

 Most Reverend Thomas Sebastian Byrne was born in Hamilton, Ohio.
 He was called, on May 10, 1894, to the vacant See of Nashville.
-He was consecrated the Fifth Bishop of Nashville July 25, 1894.
+He was consecrated the Fifth Bishop of Nashville on July 25, 1894.
 His faithful and tireless energy soon wrought marked improvements in the diocese.
-Debts were paid, new Priests were attracted to the work and a building program inaugurated.
+Debts were paid, new priests were attracted to the work and a building program inaugurated.
 The new Cathedral with its school and rectory were constructed.
 New parishes were opened and many charitable and educational institutions founded.
 One notable work was providing each parish, where there was a resident priest, with a school.
 He purchased property adjacent to the Cathedral and gathered a considerable fund to be used in constructing a school for boys.
-Bishop Byrne was a noted author and translator and had gained just fame throughout the country for his work.
-But more; he was a gentleman, a scholar, a good and holy man.
+Bishop Byrne was a noted author and translator and had gained just fame throughout the country for his work, in addition, he was a gentleman, a scholar, a good and holy man.

 The Most Reverend Alphonse John Smith, D.D., S.T.D.

 Ordination to Priesthood: (4/18/1908)